 Yellow doesn’t always get the best rap in Western society.
-Though its origin can be traced to the sun, the source of all life on this planet, and such innate sources as egg yolks, bananas, and autumn foliage, the color has come to take on a number of nefarious meanings.
+Though its origin can be traced back to the sun, the source of all life on this planet, and other innate sources like egg yolks, bananas, and autumn foliage, the color has come to take on a number of nefarious meanings.
 In wayfinding, the tone is used to indicate interruption while idioms like “yellow-bellied” denote cowardice.
 According to surveys in Europe, Canada, and the United States, yellow is the color most people associate with amusement, gentleness, humor, and spontaneity, but also with duplicity, envy, jealousy, and avarice.

 ARQUITECTURA-G went for this dynamically minimalistic and utilitarian-chic scheme to accentuate the locale’s best attributes.
-In order to maximalize the duplex’s north-facing exposure, the firm added additional windows.
+In order to maximize the duplex’s north-facing exposure, the firm added additional windows.
 A significant portion of the second level floor plate was removed to create a 20 foot-high living room.
 Yellow was introduced to draw in and reflect natural light.
-The overall pared-back and transparency design, achieved through a matrix of rectilinear planes, was also implemented for this purpose.
+The overall pared-back and transparent design, achieved through a matrix of rectilinear planes, was also implemented for this purpose.